whybazinga/GGJ25/design.md

 ## predefined movesets
-a type of move that can be done in different directions, similar to chess
+a type of move that can be done in different directions, similar to chess move is configured as a series of transitions

 #### movement
 move is preshown on the grid for all directions